algarsi3/context/README.md

    - Return `[start_orig, end_orig]`
 7. Otherwise return `None`.

-**Why Jaccard and not ratio-based similarity?** Jaccard is set-based: it counts unique shared 4-grams divided by unique total 4-grams.
-This means:
-- Common words like "the" produce few unique 4-grams (`"the "`, `" the"`) and contribute little to the score
-- Rare content tokens like `"1.45"` or `"copd"` produce distinctive 4-grams that strongly anchor the match to the right location
-- Attached punctuation (`"(OR"` vs `"OR"`) differs by only 1–2 grams, not a whole token

 **Threshold:** `FUZZY_THRESHOLD = 0.30`.
 This is a Jaccard threshold (not a ratio), so 0.30 means the intersection must be at least 30% of the union of unique 4-grams.
 Empirically this is appropriate for scientific text where content words are distinctive.

 **Performance:** snippet 4-grams are precomputed once.
 Each window comparison is O(L) where L is the window character length (set intersection of precomputed vs freshly computed 4-grams).
 For a typical document (~10 000 doc tokens) and a 30-word snippet, the sliding window completes in well under a second.